AI Summary

 How do I create a contact form in WPForms?

-Creating a contact form in WPForms is easy.
-Install and activate WPForms on your WordPress site.
-Click on WPForms » Add New, select a contact form template or start from scratch, customize your form fields, configure settings, and embed the form on your site.
+Creating a contact form in WPForms is very easy, simply click on WPForms » Add New, select a contact form template or start from scratch, customize your form fields, configure settings, and embed the form on your site.

 Next, Get More Subscribers for Your Email List